hyperglance/api-samples/terraform/README.md

 ## Usage

-To deploy this, from the hg_export_topology directory and execute the following command sequence:
+To deploy this, from the export_png_to_s3 directory and execute the following command sequence:

 ```bash
 terraform init